JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Known issues

 If you're upgrading from 2018.1 to 2018.1.1 and you want to see the NuGet packages missing due to issues [TW-55703](https://youtrack.jetbrains.com/issue/TW-55703) and [TW-55833](https://youtrack.jetbrains.com/issue/TW-55833), do the following:
-* Cleanup `.teamcity/nuget/packages.json` files in the build artifacts.
+* Clean-up `.teamcity/nuget/packages.json` files in the build artifacts.
 Consider using this PowerShell script:

 ```Shell